James Shea: Non-League

 After a short spell with Needham Market of Division One North, in October 2013 Shea signed for Isthmian League Premier Division club Harrow Borough, where he played 36 matches, with 32 of these in the league.

 AFC Wimbledon

 Shea joined League Two club AFC Wimbledon on a free transfer on 4 July 2014.

 Shea was Wimbledon's regular goalkeeper during the 2014–15 season and at the start of the 2015–16 season, but was replaced by loan signings when he was injured, and was not able to regain his place.
 He was on the substitutes' bench for all of the matches of the League Two play-offs of 2016 where Wimbledon reached the final and eventually won 2–0 against Plymouth Argyle at Wembley Stadium thus securing the club's promotion to League One.

 Luton Town

 On 3 July 2017, Shea joined Luton Town on a one-year contract.
+He played for the club throughout their journey up the leagues, culminating with a Premier League debut on 19 May 2024.
+On 24 May 2024, the club said it had exercised an option to extend his contract.